Mel Reid finishes strong and captures first LPGA Tour title

-GALLOWAY, N.J.
-(AP) — Mel Reid of England seized control with a run of birdies around the turn and finished strong Sunday for a 4-under 67 and a two-shot victory in the ShopRite LPGA Classic for her first LPGA Tour title.
+In her first start since losing the final-round lead in Portland, Reid seized control with four birdies in a five-hole stretch around the turn and closed with a 4-under 67 for a two-shot victory over Jennifer Kupcho and Jennifer Song.

+“I love champagne.
+So it was nice to do it.
+I’ve not had that feeling for a long time, so just relief honestly,” said Reid, who has six Ladies European Tour titles.
+“I wanted to put things right from Portland.
+Yeah, just felt like I handled things a lot better today than I did the final round in Portland, so just absolutely made up to be holding the trophy.”

-Reid’s only mistake on the back nine was a bogey on the par-3 17th, which cut her four-shot lead in half when Jennifer Kupcho and Jennifer Song each made birdie.
+Reid’s only mistake on the back nine was a bogey on the par-3 17th, which cut her four-shot lead in half when Kupcho and Song each made birdie.

 From the right rough on the par-5 closing hole, Reid lashed a 6-iron knowing that short of the green would be fine with a two-shot lead and the other two players also in the rough.
 The ball came out hot and ran onto the edge of the green, effectively assuring victory.

-In her last start two weeks ago, Reid lost a two-shot lead in the Cambia Portland Classic.
-When she rapped in her 2-foot birdie putt on Sunday, she dropped her putter and the celebration was on.
-She was showered with a combination of beer and champagne, eventually grabbed a bottle of bubbly and took a swig.

-The 33-year-old Reid, who joined the LPGA Tour in 2017, is among the more popular players in women’s golf.

-A promising British amateur who played in 2006 Curtis Cup and was low amateur at the 2007 Women’s British Open, her personal life derailed in 2012 when her mother was killed in a car crash near Munich while driving to watch her play a Ladies European Tour event.
+A promising British amateur who played in the 2006 Curtis Cup and was low amateur at the 2007 Women’s British Open, her personal life derailed in 2012 when her mother was killed in a car crash near Munich while driving to watch her play a Ladies European Tour event.

-She eventually got back on track, and Sunday was the biggest win of her career to go along with six LET titles.
+She eventually got back on track, and now she believes she can achieve a lot more.

+“It just goes to show, doesn’t it?
+No matter what life throws at you it depends how you handle it,” Reid said.
+“I made a huge sacrifice moving to America, leaving my comfort zone, my friends and my family, and it’s paid off. … No matter what, people can’t take away the fact that I’m an LPGA winner against a world class field.
+It just goes to show you just got to keep going.

 Kupcho, the former NCAA champion at Wake Forest who last year won the inaugural Augusta National Women’s Amateur, lost ground with a double bogey on the par-3 eighth hole and had a shot roll back to her feet on the 16th for a crucial bogey.
 She closed with two birdies for a 68 to finish alone in second.